The Angel and the Dark River

-The Angel and the Dark River is the third album by the British doom/death metal band My Dying Bride.
+The Angel and the Dark River is the third studio album by English doom metal band My Dying Bride.
 The 1996 re-release contains one bonus track "The Sexuality of Bereavement" and a bonus CD titled Live at the Dynamo.
 The Live CD was recorded during their appearance at the Dynamo Festival in 1995.

 Aaron Stainthorpe's lyrics continued in the vein of Turn Loose the Swans, focusing on religious symbolism and relationship problems.
 Stainthorpe has said in many interviews that "Two Winters Only" is his favourite My Dying Bride song.

 Five of the album's six tracks appear on the band's VHS and DVD For Darkest Eyes.

 Production

 For the first time in the band's history, guitar player Andrew Craighan was the sole composer of a My Dying Bride record, which was considered “strange” to the guitarist.
 Many song ideas for The Angel and the Dark River were completed during the recording of the album at Academy Studios.
 Craighan cites "The Cry of Mankind" as an example: "we had the vocals, we had that guitar line [Calvin Robertshaw's repetitive arpeggio background guitar], we had the drums and the bass.
 The other guitar line, the heavier guitar line, was non-existent."